-\paragraph{Error correction.} To make the key $\epsilon_{\mathrm{c}}$-correct -- \ie the probability that Alice's key is different from Bob's or Charlie's is smaller than $\epsilon_{\mathrm{c}}$ (see~App.~\ref{append:security} for details) -- they use a publicly known error-correcting code (e.g.,~a \emph{low-density parity-check} code as in Ref.~\cite{proietti_experimental_2020}) with an error syndrome of length $l_{\mathrm{EC}} \defeq k \cdot h_{2} (Q_{z})$.
+\paragraph{Error correction.} To make the key $\varepsilon_{\mathrm{c}}$-correct they use a publicly known error-correcting code (e.g.,~a \emph{low-density parity-check} code as in Ref.~\cite{proietti_experimental_2020}) with an error syndrome of length $l_{\mathrm{EC}} \defeq k \cdot h_{2} (Q_{z})$.
 Here, $Q_{z} = \max_{i=B,C} \frac{1}{2}(1-\langle \sigma_{z}^{a}\sigma_{z}^{i}\rangle)$ is the maximum pairwise $\sigma_{z}$-basis error rate between Alice and Bob or Alice and Charlie; it is estimated in advance and thus regarded as a given parameter.
 Since the error syndrome is one-time padded, the participants use up $l_{\mathrm{EC}}$ of the pre-shared key.
 To verify the error correction, the participants apply a hash function $h_{\mathrm{EC}}$, which is drawn from a family of two universal hash functions using a seed $s_{\mathrm{hEC}}$.
-This seed is sourced from the pre-shared key\footnote{It should be noted that unlike the other uses of the pre-shared key, the same seed can be used in subsequent runs of the protocol and therefore it only needs to be determined once. } and has length $k - \log_{2}(\epsilon_{\mathrm{c}}) - 1$, which ensures an $\epsilon_{\mathrm{c}}$-correct key.
-The output of the hash function $h_{\mathrm{EC}}$ is a bitstring of length $\log_{2}(\frac{2}{\epsilon_{\mathrm{c}}})$; the same amount is used from the pre-shared key to encrypt the outcome using one-time pad before Alice announces it.
+This seed is sourced from the pre-shared key\footnote{It should be noted that unlike the other uses of the pre-shared key, the same seed can be used in subsequent runs of the protocol and therefore it only needs to be determined once. } and has length $k - \log_{2}(\varepsilon_{\mathrm{c}}) - 1$, which ensures an $\varepsilon_{\mathrm{c}}$-correct key.
+The output of the hash function $h_{\mathrm{EC}}$ is a bitstring of length $\log_{2}(\frac{2}{\varepsilon_{\mathrm{c}}})$; the same amount is used from the pre-shared key to encrypt the outcome using one-time pad before Alice announces it.